mikolajlubiak/website/content/about.md

 - 🧑‍💻️ I'm currently working at:
     - [Sealcode](https://www.sealcode.it/) as a backend developer.
-    - Labs With Community as an open source developer - backend and embedded.
+    - Lab With Community as an open source developer - backend and embedded.

 I also do orders from private entities.